pds-data-dictionaries/ldd-speclib/src/README.md

 12/16/2021 version 1300
 - GEO/SHS Revised to use PDS IM 1.17.0.0.
 No other changes.

+01/28/2022 version 1300
+- GEO/SHS Revised readme.md files for GitHub.
+No changes to dictionary.
 -----
 This directory should contain one IngestLDD for the LDD being built.
 The auto-generation script does not currently support multiple versions of an LDD being maintained.